armory/spinnaker-operator/doc/managing-spinnaker.md

 # Secrets
 When it comes to storing secrets, you have several options each with their own pros and cons.
 Generally speaking, you should pick the method that matches your workflow the best.
-There's no significant performance options between each option:
+There's no significant performance differences between each option:

 ## Secrets in a cloud provider storage (s3, s3-like, gcs)
 This method lets you store secrets externally.
 You can then manage access as any other bucket you manage.